 To make things less complicated, casinos only count a portion of the bet towards the wagering requirements for table games.
 How much this is usually chosen by the casinos themselves.
 This is mainly because table games such as Blackjack or Roulette offer bets that have a chance of winning up to almost 50%, and it is no longer such a problem for them to meet the wagering requirements.
 In our theoretical example, this might look like this.

 Let's look at roulette for example.
 According to the table, this only counts for 25%.
 In very simple terms, for example, for every €100 wagered on the roulette table, your wagering requirements will only be reduced by €25.
 The total amount of bets you have to make and therefore the total amount of money you lose on average will increase greatly.
 The calculation is very simple.

 We will take the same bonus as in the previous case.
 For a €2,500 deposit, we get an additional €2,500 bonus.
 The wagering requirements are 40x the bonus, so €100,000.
 This time we will lose these requirements on roulette.
 The house edge for roulette is quite clear, namely 2.7% for European roulette and 5.26% for American roulette.
 Let's say we play European roulette.

 There are several ways to calculate how much money we will need to deposit in total to meet the wagering requirements.
 In the end, however, we just need to modify the formula we have already encountered:

 Betting requirements x house edge x 1/%contribution share

 Again, this shows that on average, players will lose €10,800 on roulette to get the €2500 bonus.

-At this point it is easy to say that all calculations represent averages over a long period.
-So it doesn't mean that you have to be in a loss every time you receive a bonus.
-However, these calculations should give you an idea of how wagering requirements work and the importance of playing on games that count 100% towards wagering requirements.
+At this point, it is easy to say that all calculations represent averages over a long period.
+So it doesn't mean that you have to be at a loss every time you receive a bonus.
+However, these calculations should give you an idea of how wagering requirements work and the importance of playing games that count 100% towards wagering requirements.